sbu-fsl/Metis/README.md

 ### Swarm verification (single machine)

+Above experiments use one Metis process only, but Metis can run multiple processes (i.e., verification tasks or VTs) in parallel by virtue of Swarm Verification.

+A more detailed document of Metis with Swarm Verification can be found at [here](fs-state/README-swarm.md).
+Metis can also run VTs on multiple machines where each machine runs multiple VTs.
+This is part of our evaluation results and can be found at [Metis Performance and Scalability](#secmetisperf).

 ## Artifact Eval: Reproduction of Experimental Results

 ### Test Input Coverage (Figure 3, 4, 5)

+<a id="secmetisperf"></a>
 ### Metis Performance and Scalability (Figure 6)